 When is the Next Lunar Eclipse?

-After the January 2019 lunar eclipse, the next lunar eclipse will occur on July 16-17, 2019.
-However, this is only a partial lunar eclipse – not a total lunar eclipse.
+After the July 2019 lunar eclipse, the next lunar eclipse will occur on May 26-27, 2021.
+This will be a total lunar eclipse that passes across the Pacific Rim region.

 Photo by the author

-The next total lunar eclipse will occur May 26, 2021, and will cover parts of North America, South America, East Asia, Australia and Oceania, and all of Antarctica.
+The next partial lunar eclipse will occur November 18-19, 2021, and will cover parts of Asia, Australia, North America, South America, and parts of Europe and Africa.

 We will update this post with data about the next lunar eclipse soon!